 Women leaders often have to deal with issues where market forces and external organizations have an influence.
 Leadership skills of successful women include being able to anticipate what’s to come.
 A woman leader needs to have a good understanding of the trends and forces affecting her industry in order to be able to make the right decisions and influence her thinking positively.

 Men are often seen as having more ability than a woman to think strategically.
-However, women are often just as visionary as men.
-They just tend to think about their vision in more collaborative terms than men.
-They understand that they’re only as good as their team and want to empower others to carry out their vision and strategies.
+However, women are just as visionary as men.
+They just tend to think about their vision in more collaborative terms and understand that they’re only as good as their team and want to empower others to carry out their vision and strategies.

 Women can’t be leaders if they don’t have confidence in their own abilities.
-Having confidence is not the same as being egotistic and only looking out for themselves.
-It means being able to make their voices heard and make tough decisions.
+Having confidence is not the same as being egotistic and only looking out for one’s self.
+It means being able to make your voice heard and make tough decisions.

 Successful women leaders are able to establish a climate of trust.
 This enables a team to communicate effectively, allow ideas to flow and commit to goals.
 Employees are more comfortable with embracing change.

 To establish this kind of trust, a leader has to tell the truth and be open to hearing it from others.
 She has to admit her mistakes and be willing to correct them.
 She must be reliable when it comes to sharing information, giving credit to employees, and keeping confidences.
 When it comes to making decisions, she must be fair, make them based on the facts and be consistent.